Switzerland 15 min

 Contractor management service

-Working with a contractor management service like Remote can save you a lot of money as well as the hassle of making multiple contractor payments.
 Remote can manage and automate payments to global workers in their local currency from a single platform.
-We also offer favorable exchange rates and there are no hidden fees involved.
-Importantly, paying your contractors via Remote means that you can be confident of being fully compliant with Swiss laws.
+We also offer favorable exchange rates, and there are no hidden fees.
+Importantly, paying your contractors via Remote means you can be confident of full compliance with Swiss laws.

 Worker misclassification risk in Switzerland

-Switzerland recognizes a legal difference between an employee and a contractor.
-A self-employed contractor in Switzerland is defined as someone who has the freedom to decide how, when, and where they work.
-They are responsible for independently carrying out their business operations and bear all the financial risks of their work.
+In Switzerland, self-employed contractors can decide how, when, and where they work.
+They are responsible for independently carrying out business operations and bearing the financial risks.

 Converting a contractor to an employee

 If you do hire a worker as a contractor, be aware that working relationships can change over time.
-If a worker begins to take on more responsibilities, or you decide to offer the worker benefits, it may be time to convert them into an employee.
-Here are some questions to consider before you decide to convert your contractor to an employee:
+If a worker begins to take on more responsibilities or you decide to offer benefits, it may be time to convert them into an employee.

 • Has your worker’s role changed?